-A1492E Immediate 0x<val> out of range for this operation.
+A1492E: Immediate 0x<val> out of range for this operation.
 Permitted values are 0x<mini> to 0x<maxi> armasm determines the type of a symbol and detects branches to data.
-Specify --diag-suppress 1495 to suppress this warning.
+To suppress this warning, specify --diag-suppress 1495.

-A1493E REQUIRE must be in an AREA
+A1493E: REQUIRE must be in an AREA

-A1495W Target of branch is a data address
+A1495W: Target of branch is a data address

-A1496W Absolute relocation of ROPI address with respect to symbol '<symbol>' at offset <offset> may cause link failure because this generates an absolute relocation (R_ARM_ABS32) to a PI code symbol.
+A1496W: Absolute relocation of ROPI address with respect to symbol '<symbol>' at offset <offset> may cause link failure